-We're entering a new era in computing, where advances in machine learning, Neuro-linguistic programming (NLP), and artificial intelligence are fuelling widespread excitement in conversational interfaces.
+We're entering a new era in computing, where advances in machine learning, natural language processing (NLP), and artificial intelligence are fuelling widespread excitement in conversational interfaces.
 Actions on Google places you at the forefront of this new computing wave, by enabling you to seamlessly integrate your services with the Google Assistant on Google Home today — and soon on other experiences and devices where the Google Assistant is available.

 Learn the basics

 - Understand Conversational UI.
 Gain an understanding of the core UI principles that will underpin your user experience.

 - Discover the development tools.
 Get the SDK and explore the tools available to build actions for the Google Assistant.

 - Get help when you need it.
 Send a support request to the Actions on Google team, ask the Google+ community, or use the actions-on-google tag on Stack Overflow.